Inside LA - The Los Angeles Lowdown

 Film Noir: A Dark Side Of The City Of Angels

-There is something particularly LA about Film Noir.
-In the same way that Charles Dickens novels recreate the mood of Victorian London, Film Noir captures the aesthetic of 1940’s Los Angeles.
-The city’s varied demeanor (from sunny, beautiful, beaches to downtown concrete jungle) is the perfect foil for these dark stories, as the paranoid protagonist falls into a hellish labyrinth of his own making, lured by a femme fatale and lit with the extremes of German Expressionism.
+There is something very LA about Film Noir.
+In the same way that the novels of Charles Dickens recreate the feel of Victorian London, Film Noir perfectly captures the aesthetic and feel of 1940’s Los Angeles.
+The different aspects of the city, from beautiful sunny beaches to a downtown concrete jungle, made a perfect setting for these dark stories, as the paranoid protagonist falls into a hellish labyrinth of his own making, lured by a femme fatale and starkly lit by German Expressionism.
 So, how did this stunning style of film come about and why is it so enmeshed with the City of Angels?

 Meanwhile, the movie industry in Germany, one of the great powerhouses of film at the time, was also in crisis.
 The Weimar Republic saw a flowering of movies as both an art form and a social commentator during this time of extreme economic crises, in the 1920’s.
 When Hitler came to power in 1933, the movie community, with a high percentage of jews and homosexuals, had very little time to escape Berlin.
 Incredibly, eight hundred of them made it to Los Angeles and so the Golden Age of Hollywood began.